Software Fail Report Says Almost 5 Billion People Affected by Software Bugs in 2015

 LOS ALTOS, CA, 20 January 2016 – Despite the apparent ‘death of testing,’ Tricentis’ newly published report, ‘Software Fail Watch: 2015 in Review’, makes a strong case for the continued necessity of enterprise software testing.

 ‘Software Fail Watch: 2015 in Review’ features statistics aggregated from a collection of over 450 software bug news articles published in 2015.
 The report and accompanying database of news stories reveals the sheer volume of software bugs encountered on a day-to-day basis, as well as patterns in where and how they occur.
-The report breaks the bugs into six broad industry categories, including interesting facts such as the company involved, the amount of people impacted, and the duration of the story within the news cycle.
+The report breaks the bugs into six broad industry categories, including interesting facts such as the company involved, the number of people impacted, and the duration of the story within the news cycle.
 Tweet this: Nearly 430 Billion Dollars in Assets were Affected by Software Bugs in Software Fail Watch: 2015 in Review #softwarefails

 All enterprises, it would seem, are vulnerable to the dreaded software bug.
 As enterprises race to create more innovative and groundbreaking apps, the risk of releasing brand damaging, bug-ridden software becomes ever greater.